kyem-asa/kyem-asa/README.md

 - I’m currently working on rebuilding my portfolio with React & NextJS and wireframing an anime app.

-- I’m currently learning React and also web accessbility at Deque University.
+- I’m currently working on a minimal webtoon tracker for neurodivergent fans.

 <h4 align="left">Connect with me:</h4>
 <p align="left">